-The accompanying financial statements have been presented in accordance with accounting principles generally accepted in the United States of America applicable to not-for-profit organizations, principally Accounting Standards Codification (ASC) 958, Not-for-Profit Entities.
-Under ASC 958, the Foundation is required to report information regarding its financial position and changes in financial position according to three classes of net assets; unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
+The accompanying financial statements have been presented in accordance with accounting principles generally accepted in the United States of America applicable to not-for-profit organizations, principally Accounting Standard Codification (ASC) 958, Not-for-Profit Entities.
+Under ASC 958 (as amended by Accounting Standards Update (ASU) 2016-14), the Foundation is required to report information regarding its financial position and changes in financial position according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.
+The classification of net assets is based on the existence or absence of donor-imposed restrictions.
+Net assets are released by donor restrictions by incurring expenses satisfying the restricted purposes or by occurrence of the passage of time or other events specified by donors.